Family Road Trip to Pacific Grove

 One of our favorite places for a fun family getaway is the picturesque seaside town of Pacific Grove.
 Not as famous or flashy as Monterey, Carmel, and its other neighbors in the Monterey Bay Area, Pacific Grove makes up for this in charm, billing itself as "America's Last Hometown" and "Butterfly Town USA".

-With a close proximity to the Bay Area, plenty of things to see and do, and an amazing coastal location, Pacific Grove is an ideal place for a family getaway this summer, or any other time of year, for that matter!
+With a close proximity to the Bay Area, plenty of things to see and do, and an amazing coastal location, Pacific Grove is an ideal place for a family getaway this winter or spring (or any other time of year, for that matter).

 Located on the tip of the Monterey Peninsula between Monterey and Pebble Beach, Pacific Grove (known by locals as "PG") boasts not only natural wonders like Asilomar State Beach, but picturesque Victorian houses and a cute bustling downtown with a wide variety of dining and lodging options as well.
 The city of Monterey and the famous Monterey Bay Aquarium are literally just minutes away, the aquarium actually sited only a few yards from the Monterey-Pacific Grove border.